GleammerRay/WineSteam/README.md

 It is recommended to use `View` -> `Small Mode` in Steam to minimize crashes and bugs.

 If you wish to launch Wine Steam from your Linux Steam installation, simply add `winesteamdxvk.sh` as a Non-Steam Game.

+## Install Location

+After the setup, the prefix is located at `.winesteam/prefix` in your home directory.

 #### Made with 💜 by Gleammer.